steqeq/0000/README.md

 # AMD ROCm™ v4.2 Release Notes

 This document describes the features, fixed issues, and information about downloading and installing the AMD ROCm™ software.
-It also covers known issues and deprecations in the AMD ROCm v4.1 release.
+It also covers known issues and deprecations in this release.

 - [Supported Operating Systems and Documentation Updates](#Supported-Operating-Systems-and-Documentation-Updates)
   * [Supported Operating Systems](#Supported-Operating-Systems)